CESNET/fpp-p4c-backend/example/README.md

 # Flexible packet parser example

 This folder contains example usage of generated packet parser.
-Example program reads packet
+Example program reads packet from `pcaps/tunnel.pcap` file and uses generated parser to extract headers from it.
+Parsed headers are returned as a linked list and printed to terminal.

 ## Dependencies